AineNicD/pands-project/README.md

 virginica =data[data['species']=='virginica']
 ~~~
-I used this method to describe each variabe in [describe.py](https://github.com/AineNicD/pands-project/blob/master/describe.py).
+I used this method to describe each variable in [describe.py](https://github.com/AineNicD/pands-project/blob/master/describe.py).
-It produces a lovely output sumarising each species data.
+It produces a lovely output summarising each species data.

 ![](describe()output.png)